 Older children sometimes go through a stage when they revert back to bad sleep habits or develop new problems.
 Here are some tips to help parents with older children who have problems going to bed.

-If you think your child might have a sleep disorder, talk to their pediatrician about having a CHOC Children’s sleep study.
-For more on kids and sleep, please click here.
+If you think your child might have a sleep disorder, talk to their pediatrician about having a sleep study.